kpertsch/rlds_dataset_builder/README.md

 # RLDS Dataset Conversion

-This repo demonstrates how to convert an existing dataset into RLDS format for RT-X integration.
+This repo demonstrates how to convert an existing dataset into RLDS format for X-embodiment experiment integration.
 It provides an example for converting a dummy dataset to RLDS.
 To convert your own dataset, fork this repo and modify the example code for your dataset following the steps below.